anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_1/README.md

 We could try identifying the lock holder in `lock`, with thread A writing `LOCKED_A` and thread B writing `LOCKED_B`.
 Then if thread A observed `lock == LOCKED_A`, it would know that B hadn't come along and written `LOCKED_B` to `lock`, right?
+WRONG!
 What if B just hadn't gotten around to it yet?
 A observes `lock == LOCKED_A`, then B writes `LOCKED_B` to `lock` and observes `lock == LOCKED_B`, and once again the threads concurrently conclude that each has exclusive access to the resource.
 That doesn't work either!
 Let's abandon the